Pi in the Sky: Neutron Stars with Exceptionally Light QCD Axions: Introduction

-Recent observations of neutron stars (NSs) have provided reliable measurements of NS masses and constraints on their size.
-Radio observations of pulsars have now provided compelling evidence for massive neutron stars with masses greater than 2 M$_\odot$ and constraints on the size of NSs from gravitational wave and x-ray observations suggest that typical NSs with mass $\simeq 1.4$ M$_\odot$ is in the range 11-13 km.
-Taken together, these observations and recent \ChiEFT-based calculations of the EOS of neutron-rich matter indicate that the pressure of dense matter inside neutron stars is relatively small up to $2\nsat$, and increases rapidly at higher densities encountered in the neutron star inner core to support massive neutron stars \cite{Watts:2016uzu,Drischler:2020fvz,Drischler:2021kxf}, where $\nsat=0.16$ nucleons per fm$^{3}$ is the nucleon density at nuclear saturation.
-A relatively soft EOS in the outer core and inner crust of a neutron star has important implications for neutron star structure, and as we discuss, axion condensation at $n_B \lesssim \nsat$ could have dramatic effects on the structure and dynamics of the outer regions of the neutron star with observable consequences.
+Recent observations of neutron stars (NSs) have resulted in reliable measurements of NS masses and constraints on their size.
+Radio observations of pulsars have now provided compelling evidence for neutron stars with masses greater than 2 M$_\odot$, while gravitational wave and x-ray observations suggest that typical NSs with mass $\simeq 1.4$ M$_\odot$ have radii in the range 11-13 km.
+Taken together, these observations and recent \ChiEFT-based calculations of the EOS of neutron-rich matter indicate that the pressure of dense matter inside neutron stars is relatively small up to $2\nsat$, where $\nsat=0.16$ nucleons per fm$^{3}$ is the nucleon density at nuclear saturation, and increases rapidly at higher densities encountered in the neutron star inner core to support massive neutron stars \cite{Watts:2016uzu,Drischler:2020fvz,Drischler:2021kxf}.
+A relatively soft EOS in the outer core and inner crust of a neutron star has important implications for neutron star structure.
+As we discuss, axion condensation at $n_B \lesssim \nsat$ could have dramatic effects on the structure and dynamics of the outer regions of the neutron star with observable consequences.

 The outline of this paper is as follows.
 In Sec.~\ref{sec:dilute}, we describe the most important features of axion condensation in a simple gas of non-interacting nucleons.
 In Sec.~\ref{sec:nuclear matter}, we discuss the effects of axion condensation including the potential effects of nuclear interactions, with a focus on \ChiEFT and RMFT models.
 Section~\ref{sec:neutron stars} describes the impact that axion condensation has on the structure and properties of neutron stars within our nuclear model.
-In Sec.~\ref{sec:piballs}, we describe novel nuclear density objects stabilized by an axion potential rather than gravity.
-We present constraints in the $f_a$-$m_a$ parameter space for the phenomenological $\varepsilon$ model and the $Z_\mathcal{N}$ model based on neutron star observables in Sec.~\ref{sec:constraints}.
+In Sec.~\ref{sec:piballs}, we describe novel nuclear density objects stabilized by an axion potential rather than gravity, first proposed in Refs.~\cite{Balkin:2022qer, Balkin:2023xtr} for a non-interacting Fermi gas.
+We present constraints in the $f_a$-$m_a$ parameter space for the phenomenological $\varepsilon$ model and comment on the \ZN model based on neutron star observables in Sec.~\ref{sec:constraints}.
 Section~\ref{sec:conclusion} concludes this manuscript with a summary and outlook.